 All in all, since the last GOP debate, the week and a half of hand wringing over the debate process has seen all of the posturing, recrimination and in-fighting that any fan of politics could want.
 And with debates over debates like this, who needs actual debates?

 Given Trump’s knack for stealing the spotlight, it’s easy to think he’s alone in his Islamophobic views.
 That would be a mistake.
 The other GOP presidential hopefuls may not share Trump’s penchant for rabble-rousing, but they’re complicit in creating a deeply troubling atmosphere.

-Muslims to “Germans who may have been members of the Nazi party, but weren’t violent themselves.”
+Marco Rubio equated Muslims to “Germans who may have been members of the Nazi party, but weren’t violent themselves.”
 Shameful.
 It was only last century that our elected leaders lumped Japanese Americans alongside our overseas enemies.
-The end result was internment camps, a concept that Trump refused to dismiss
+The end result was internment camps, a concept that Trump refused to dismiss.

 I’ve been on TV for a long time, and in campaigns even longer.
 And I’ve faced bigotry firsthand in my work with civil rights leaders.
 But hate speech of this kind, and among this many candidates?
 I haven’t come across anything quite like this.

 The GOP would be wise to remember that people are listening.
 Refugees from Syria are listening as they look to America as a beacon of hope.
 ISIS recruiters are listening as they frame a narrative of a second Crusade.
 And right-wing extremists in our own backyard are listening as they dream of becoming one-man militias.